md5login/justjs/README.md

 ##### <a name="Base.on">Syntax:</a> `.on(event, handler[, context])`

 Add event listener to `Base` instance.
-These are custom event only.

 <b>arguments:</b>